sailinglab/pgm-spring-2019/_posts/2019-01-09-lecture-notes-template.md

 ## Quantitative Specification
 ### Cliques
 * Cliques are subgraphs that are fully connected.
-* A maximal clique is a clique such that any superset (any bigger subgraph that contains this subgraph) is not complete.
+* A maximal clique is a clique such that any superset (any bigger subgraph that contains this subgraph) is not a complete graph.
 * A sub-clique is a not-necessarily-maximal clique.
 #### Example
 Img2.1